kaisermann/visc/README.md

 ### Static Methods
 ````
 // Gets the visibility state of a selector without
 // binding scroll and resize events.
 Visc.getState(selector);

-// Gets the number of event binded ViSC instances
+// Gets the number of event binded visc instances
-Visc.getNumberOfInstances();
+Visc.numberOfInstances;

 // Checks if a node or collection of nodes is visible on the viewport
 // minValue: how much of each node must be visible to return true (0 to 1)
 Visc.isVisible(selector[,min,[booleanMode]]);

 // Checks if a node or a collection of nodes is positioned on the screen
 // (independent of its width and height)
 Visc.isOnScreen = function (selector[,booleanMode])
 ````

 ##### BooleanMode